theblackcat102/theblackcat102.github.io/_posts/2022-10-09-noob-reading-cpu-architecture-2022.md

 On the left, the microcode is what drives the decoder section inside the CPU ([source](https://hackaday.com/2017/12/28/34c3-hacking-into-a-cpus-microcode/)).
 While on the right is a [i7-6700K die shot](https://www.quora.com/Why-does-a-core-i7-have-1-5-B-transistors-and-486-just-1-5m), the microcode decoder is highlighted in red rectangle.
 Each core has their own microcode decoder.

-I then decided to skip multiplexor, scheduler, accumulator, register, how does an instruction work..., just google yourself.
+I decided to skip multiplexor, scheduler, accumulator, register, how does an instruction work..., just google yourself.
 You are here for the "modern" part.

 ## Modern tricks that make your CPU fast

-As you might have notice, a more modern CPU doesn't look like this ([source](http://www.righto.com/2016/12/die-photos-and-analysis-of_24.html)) 8008 CPU by Intel in 1983.
+As you might have noticed, a more modern CPU doesn't look like this ([source](http://www.righto.com/2016/12/die-photos-and-analysis-of_24.html)) 8008 CPU by Intel in 1983.

 ![8008 die shot](https://raw.githubusercontent.com/theblackcat102/theblackcat102.github.io/master/images/8008-die-block-diagram.png)